bitstadium/HockeySDK-Android/README.md

 Once you have verified that everything necessary has been added, proceed with [SDK integration](#integrate-sdk).

 <a id="crashreporting-advanced"></a>
-### 4.2 Crash reporting
+### 4.2 Crash Reporting
-The following options show only some of the many possibilities to interact and fine-tune the crash reporting feature.
+The following options show only some of the many possibilities to interact and fine-tune the Crash Reporting feature.
 For more please check the full documentation of the classes `net.hockeyapp.android.CrashManager` and `net.hockeyapp.android.CrashManagerListener` in our [documentation](#documentation).

 To configure a custom `CrashManagerListener` use the following `register()` method when configuring the manager: